Seven Swimming Pools

 It’s almost summer and the pool is open.

-This season we’re bringing back one of our most popular programs from last year.
+This season we’re bringing back one of our most popular programs from the last two years: Seven Swimming Pools.
 The idea is simple — we are seven facilitators, each with our own approach to writing.
-We’ll curate seven online evening workshops, devoted to the things we care about most, one each.
+We’ll curate seven writing dates, devoted to the things we care about most.

 This is a space for fresh ideas, big questions, and finding new paths back to the heart of our work.
 We’ll lower the bar, write lots, and let ourselves see what this summer is shoring up our creative lives.